Louis Johnson Jr. - Mississippi's Best Community Newspaper

 Burial will follow at the Church cemetery under the direction of Concordia Funeral Home.

-Visitation will be on Friday from 4 to 6 PM at the funeral home.
+Visitation will be on Friday from 4 until 6 p.m. at the funeral home.

 Email newsletter signup

 Louis Johnson, Jr. was born Oct.
-5, 1937, Ferriday, LA, the son of Louis Johnson, Sr. and Aslena Woodruff Evans.
+5, 1937, in Ferriday, LA, the son of Louis Johnson, Sr., and Aslena Woodruff Evans.

-He leaves to cherish his loving memories to his two sons, Nathaniel Williams (Sandra), Gonzales, LA, Louis R. Johnson; two daughters, Cotrina Johnson, Angela Hayes (Jerry), all of Ferriday, LA; one brother, Percy Evans; two sisters, Vera Henderson, Lena Mae Evans, all of Los Angeles, CA; three grandchildren that he reared as his own, Montago Tennesse, Houston, TX, Monterio Tennessee, Los Angeles, CA, Shaterika Johnson; one aunt, Queenie Woodruff, both of Ferriday, LA; twenty – six grandchildren, a host of great-grandchildren & great-great-grandchildren; and some good friends to good fishing buddies, Rafael Cook (Keola), Christopher, Chatman, Sr. (Tabanika), Eddie Lawrence (Aquanetta), Ronnie Wilkerson, Henderson Cook, Delnora Cook (Cynthia), all of Ferriday, LA; and a host of other famly and friends.
+He leaves to cherish his loving memories to his two sons, Nathaniel Williams (Sandra), Gonzales, LA, Louis R. Johnson; two daughters, Cotrina Johnson, Angela Hayes (Jerry), all of Ferriday, LA; one brother, Percy Evans; two sisters, Vera Henderson, Lena Mae Evans, all of Los Angeles, CA; three grandchildren that he reared as his own, Montago Tennesse, Houston, TX, Monterio Tennessee, Los Angeles, CA, Shaterika Johnson; one aunt, Queenie Woodruff of Ferriday, LA; twenty – six grandchildren, a host of great-grandchildren and great-great-grandchildren; and some good friends to good fishing buddies, Rafael Cook (Keola), Christopher Chatman, Sr. (Tabanika), Eddie Lawrence (Aquanetta), Ronnie Wilkerson, Henderson Cook, Delnora Cook (Cynthia), all of Ferriday, LA; and a host of other family and friends.

 He was preceded in death by his parents; his wife, Jessie Mae Johnson; one son, Felix Johnson; one grandson, Kentrell Johnson.